dhruvv90/nsereader/README.md

-# nsereader [WIP]
+# nsereader
-A Java Library for extracting realtime data from NSE
+A light-weight Java Library for extracting real-time data from NSE ** Only for educational purposes